GitHubLionel/wxMathPlot/README.md

 - corrected some bugs (and probably add others lol )
 - rewrote some methods
 - added a config window (that you can have access with the right click)
+- add "view as bar" for XY functions
+- view fullscreen if plot is in a single frame
 - lot of things ...
 I keep the philosophy and the structure so it was easy to update existing project (I hope !).